lphan/utilkit/floodpred/README.md

 - This file contains the basic data measured, will be used for analyzing and prediction

 (2) floodpred.py
-- This file contains core-functions to parse excel file "Level\ at\ floodings.xlsx"
+- This file contains core-functions to parse excel file "floodings.xlsx"

 (3) start.py
 - This file is a start-script, contains parameters (path to textfile and save location), input by Users.